-At first glance it might seem a bit surprising that I transitioned from a career as a lawyer to become a hypnotherapist.
+At first glance it might seem a bit surprising that I transitioned from a career as a lawyer to become a hypnotherapist and autoimmune coach.
 But it makes more sense than you might think!

 We all have our struggles.
-My own struggles, due to a serious health diagnosis in my early 40s, led me to cognitive hypnotherapy.
-I found it so effective in helping me recover good health that I decided to retrain.
+My own struggles, due to a serious health diagnosis in my early 40s, led me to cognitive hypnotherapy and the Autoimmune Protocol.

 You can read my full story below.
 Are parts of it similar to something you’re experiencing?

 8 years ago, I was a busy mum, living overseas, raising 3 small children while juggling freelance work, studying, and volunteering as a counsellor for a charity.
 I kept life running for our busy family of 5, with my husband often away for work for weeks at a time.

 In my early 40s, I developed pains in my legs and hands.
 Driving and climbing stairs became painful and I felt stiff in the mornings.

 As I was in my forties, I assumed it was ageing!
 But over time the problems grew and became unignorable.

 Swelling, stiffness and pain spread into all my joints.
 Everything hurt.
 I felt exhausted.
 I put on a brave face, but I felt low.

 Changes to everyday life

 I needed help with everyday tasks I had always taken for granted – dressing, cutting food, driving… writing, lifting, carrying…climbing stairs, grasping things…